raystack/raccoon/docs/docs/clients/overview.md

 - **Ease of Integration**: Designed with simplicity in mind, the clients integrate easily into existing projects with minimal configuration.
 - **Reliability**: Each client includes retry mechanisms and error handling to ensure events are delivered reliably, even in the face of transient failures.

+## Wire and Serialization Types

+A concept that exists in all the Client libraries is that of wire type and serialization type.

+Raccoon's API accepts both JSON and Protobuf requests.
+These are differentiated by the `Content-Type` header (in case of REST & gRPC protocols) and by `MessageType` for Websocket requests.

+`Wire` denotes what the request payload is serialised as.
+If wire type is `JSON` the request is sent as a JSON-encoded string.
+If it's `Protobuf` the request is the serialized bytes of [`SendEventRequest`](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto#L23) proto

+`Serialization` is how data in individual events is encoded.
+Just like wire type, it also supports `JSON` and `Protobuf` encoding.

+You may use any combination of wire and serialization type that suits your needs.

 ## Getting Started

 To start using Raccoon's client libraries, check out the detailed installation and usage instructions for each supported language: